RubisetCie/yeek/packages/plugin-runtime-types/README.md

-# Yaak Plugin API
+# Yeek Plugin API

-Yaak is a desktop [API client](https://yaak.app/blog/yet-another-api-client) for interacting with REST, GraphQL, Server Sent Events (SSE), WebSocket, and gRPC APIs.
+Yeek is a desktop [API client](https://yaak.app/blog/yet-another-api-client) for interacting with REST, GraphQL, Server Sent Events (SSE), WebSocket, and gRPC APIs.
 It's built using Tauri, Rust, and ReactJS.

-Plugins can be created in TypeScript, which are executed alongside Yaak in a NodeJS runtime.
-This package contains the TypeScript type definitions required to make building Yaak plugins a breeze.
+Plugins can be created in TypeScript, which are executed alongside Yeek in a NodeJS runtime.
+This package contains the TypeScript type definitions required to make building Yeek plugins a breeze.

 ## Quick Start

-The easiest way to get started is by generating a plugin with the Yaak CLI:
+The easiest way to get started is by generating a plugin with the Yeek CLI:

 ```shell
 npx @yaakapp/cli generate